-&lt;sup>a The depth of HMG-GoSL collaboration in the Ebola response was foreseeable.
-This is because the British Armed Forces played a defining role in ending the 1991-2002 Sierra Leone Civil War.
-Furthermore, following the war, DfID and the UK MoD worked together in what is considered by some to be the definitive example of security sector reform (SSR), wherein-alongside GoSL-HMG completely transformed Sierra Leone's security sector and professionalised its armed forces.
-Therefore, when Operation Gritrock was announced, HMG already had positive political access and relationships in the country, and entertained popular support amongst key decision makers and much of the general public.
+^a The depth of HMG-GoSL collaboration in the Ebola response was foreseeable.
+This is because the British Armed

+Forces played a defining role in ending the 1991-2002 Sierra Leone Civil War.
+Furthermore, following the war, DfID and the UK MoD worked together in what is considered by some to be the definitive example of security sector reform (SSR), wherein-alongside GoSL-HMG completely transformed Sierra Leone's security sector and professionalised its armed forces.13 Therefore, when Operation Gritrock was announced, HMG already had positive political access and relationships in the country, and entertained popular support amongst key decision makers and much of the general public.
 Furthermore, DfID and the UK MoD had considerable experience collaborating in the country, and the UK MoD had a deep knowledge of and pre-existing relationships with RSLAF.
-Indeed, post-civil war, the UK MoD still had several military advisors permanently stationed in the country as part of the International Security Advisory Team (ISAT) who were able to begin supporting some Ebola response efforts as early as June, 2014.
-This HMG-GoSL history is described at greater length in Chapter 2 (pages 28-38) and Appendix C-1 (pages 245-245).

-organised under a complementary military mission, Operation Gritrock, with the first tranche of personnel arriving in Sierra Leone as early as September 22nd.
-Support from the British Armed Forces included the construction of several Ebola Treatment Centres (ETCs) by the Corps of Royal Engineers, including one dedicated to providing care for Ebola Response Workers (ERWs) that might contract the virus.
-Congruously, attention was also given to other interventions that might encourage the deployment of more expatriate ERWs, including the guarantee of Ebola medical evacuation through the Royal Air Force (RAF) Deployable Air Isolator Team (DAIT) and non-Ebola medical care through the Royal Auxiliary Fleet (RFA) Argus casualty receiving ship that was sailed to Freetown.
+Indeed, post-civil war, the UK MoD still had several military advisors permanently stationed in the country as part of the International organised under a complementary military mission, Operation Gritrock, with the first tranche of personnel arriving in Sierra Leone as early as September 22nd.
+12 Support from the British Armed Forces included the construction of several Ebola Treatment Centres (ETCs) by the Corps of Royal Engineers, including one dedicated to providing care for Ebola Response Workers (ERWs) that might contract the virus. ^{15,16} Congruously, attention was also given to other interventions that might encourage the deployment of more expatriate ERWs, including the guarantee of Ebola medical evacuation through the Royal Air Force (RAF) Deployable Air Isolator Team (DAIT) and non-Ebola medical care through the Royal Auxiliary Fleet (RFA) Argus casualty receiving ship that was sailed to Freetown. ^{16,17}